Life Cycle Assessment (LCA)

 European Parliament Motion To Object To EPBD Delegated Regulation On Life-Cycle GWP Calculation

-In March 2026, a motion was tabled in the European Parliament to block the delegated regulation establishing a harmonized EU framework for calculating buildings' life-cycle global warming potential (GWP).
-This challenge signals significant political pushback against prescriptive carbon accounting mandates, potentially delaying mandatory life-cycle reporting and increasing regulatory uncertainty for the construction and building materials sectors.
+A motion in the European Parliament seeks to block the harmonized EU framework for calculating buildings' life-cycle global warming potential.
+This challenge signals significant political resistance to prescriptive carbon accounting mandates, creating regulatory uncertainty and potential delays for mandatory life-cycle reporting in the construction sector.

 europarl.europa.euEuropean UnionEuropean Union